Existentialism22/berlin-clock/README.md

 * R => Lamp is ON and RED
 * X => Lamp is OFF

+## Ambiguity

+Not having seen the clock in person, I have interpreted that 'blinking on/off every two seconds' to be 'light comes on for two seconds and then off for two seconds'

 ## How to Run

 1. Please clone this repo.